josdejong/mathjs/test/README.md

 ## Tests

-To execute the tests, run the following in the root of the project:
+To execute the tests, install `mocha ` and run the following in the root of the project:

+    npm install -g mocha
-    mocha test --recursive --reporter spec
+    mocha test --recursive

 It's important to run mocha with the `--recursive` flag, as most tests are located in nested folders.